unbit/uwsgi-docs/Options.rst

 ``flags``: UWSGI_OPT_THREADS

-a shortcut enabling asyncio loop engine with the specified number of async cores and optimal parameters
+``help``: a shortcut enabling asyncio loop engine with the specified number of async cores and optimal parameters

 plugin: ssi